BaseMax/RandomProxyJs/README.md

-If the API address has changed. , This repository will be updated. use the new version.
+If the API address has changed , This repository will be updated. use the new version.